roboticsmick/OPEN_ROCKET_TRACKER/README.md

 ## ORCA Rocket Tracker Android App

 ORCA Rocket Tracker is an Android ground station app for amateur rocketry.
-It connects via USB-OTG to a LoRa receiver to track your rocket's telemetry and GPS position in real-time.
+It connects via USB-C to a LoRa receiver to track your rocket's telemetry and GPS position in real-time.

 ### Key Features